-This programming task provides steps for customizing Windows SharePoint Services so that documents can be created or edited from a third-party application.
-The task involves creating a document template file to complement the Onet.xml file of the site definition, modifying the DocIcon.xml file, and creating a DLL that provides the same functionality as described for the OpenDocuments Control.
+This programming task provides steps for customizing Microsoft SharePoint Foundation so that documents can be created or edited from a third-party application.

 Adding a Document Template

-To add an application document as a template that can be used in document libraries, you can either specify the DocumentTemplate element within a Content Type Feature (see Content Type Deployment Using Features), or specify the DocumentTemplate element within the Onet.xml file of a custom site definition (see How to: Create a Custom Site Definition and Configuration).
+To add an application document as a template that can be used in document libraries, you can either specify the DocumentTemplate element within a Content Type Feature (see Deploying Content Types), or specify the DocumentTemplate element within the Onet.xml file of a custom site definition (see How to: Create a Custom Site Definition and Configuration).

 <DocumentTemplates> <DocumentTemplate DisplayName="Blank Document" Type="105" Default="FALSE" Description="A blank document."> <DocumentTemplateFiles> <DocumentTemplateFile Name="doctemp/Template_Folder/psdtmp1.psd" TargetName="Forms/template.psd" Default="True"/> </DocumentTemplateFiles> </DocumentTemplate> </DocumentTemplates>

-Reset Microsoft Internet Information Services (IIS) for changes to take effect.
+Reset Internet Information Services (IIS) for changes to take effect.

 Adding a Mapping Definition for a File Type

-To map a file extension to a document type, and to identify the control to use when opening a document that has the file extension, add a Mapping element to DocIcon.xml.
-DOCICON.XML resides in the \\Program Files\Common Files\Microsoft Shared\web server extensions\12\TEMPLATE\XML directory.
+To map a file name extension to a document type, and to identify the control to use when you open a document that has the file name extension, add a Mapping element to DocIcon.xml.
+DocIcon.xml is located in the %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\14\TEMPLATE\XML directory.

-Adding the following line within the ByExtension in DocIcon.xml maps the .psd extension to an image file named icpsd.gif, which provides the icon that is displayed in document libraries for files of this type:
+Adding the following line in the ByExtension element in DocIcon.xml maps the .psd extension to an image file named icpsd.gif, which provides the icon that is displayed in document libraries for files of this type:

 <Mapping Key="psd" Value="icpsd.gif"/>

-To enable editing within an application, the Mapping must also include EditText and OpenControl attributes, as follows:
+To enable editing within an application, the Mapping element must also include the EditText attribute and the OpenControl attribute, as follows:

 <Mapping Key="psd" Value="icpsd.gif" EditText="Application" OpenControl="ProgID"/>

 The EditText attribute specifies the application name that is displayed on the drop-down menu when a user clicks the Edit arrow for a document.
-The OpenControl attribute specifies the ProgID of the control to use for opening files of the specified type.
+The OpenControl attribute specifies the programmatic identifier (ProgID) of the control to use for opening files of the specified type.

-The image file that is specified by the Value attribute must reside in the \\Program Files\Common Files\Microsoft Shared\web server extensions\12\TEMPLATE\IMAGES directory.
+The image file that is specified by the Value attribute must reside in the %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\14\TEMPLATE\IMAGES directory.
 If the specified image file is missing from this directory, a "missing image" icon appears beside the document.